-So what are the major steps to buying a house?
 In this article, we’ll take you through the process one decision at a time.

-1) Check your financial health.
+1) Evaluate your financial readiness

 2) Determine your budget.